Bhupesh-V/til/README.md

 12. Scrolling 2 or more windows together.
 When in multiple windows (or splits), you can use `scrollbind`.
     Pick one window then `:set scb`, pick another window `:set scb` for disabling use `:set noscb`
 13. To search for pattern in vim help text use `:helpgrep` or `:helpg`
 14. If you have spell-checking (`:set spell`) enabled use `zg` to exclude certain words from being reported as misspelled.
 This adds the words to your own list of words called a _spellfile_.
-On neovim this fill is created automatically, although you can do it manually.
+On NeoVim this fill is created automatically, although you can do it manually.
     ```bash
     mkdir -p ~/.vim/spell/
     ```